 All support plans designate a specific team member or person responsible for each goal, objective, or area of support.
-The PCP team identifies in the support planning process the designated back up staff that will be available and trained to ensure there is no disruption in services if the designated responsible party is unable to fulfill their responsibilities.
+The PCP team identifies in the support planning process the designated backup staff that will be available and trained to ensure there is no disruption in services if the designated responsible party is unable to fulfill their responsibilities.
+The backup plan should address contingencies such as emergencies, including the failure of a support worker to appear when scheduled to provide necessary services when the absence of the service presents a risk to the participant's health and welfare.
 If services are provided by an agency, it is the agency's responsibility to provide a backup residential support staff.
 If the residential support staff fails to provide services, the participant or a support person is asked if there is a backup plan available.
 Additionally, the PCP team identifies natural supports (family, friends) that are available and able to provide backup should the provider staff fail to appear to provide services.
-If back up is not available, the person/family is advised to call 911 if necessary.
+If backup is not available, the person/family is advised to call 911 if necessary.
 Individuals receiving intermittent residential habilitation services are assisted with obtaining Personal Emergency Response Services as assessed to be appropriate.
 If the Regional Center Service Coordinator is notified by a service recipient that the provider staff failed to arrive as scheduled and health and safety are of concern, the service coordinator will stay on the phone with the recipient and provide reassurance and guidance while making arrangements for emergency backup.
-Providers of 24-hour living services are required by certification to have sound back up emergency plans and coverage to ensure there is no disruption in service providers.
+Providers of 24-hour living services are required by certification to have sound back up emergency plans and coverage to ensure there is no disruption in service.
+Additionally, service recipients receive training on responding to emergency situations by Residential Habilitation Service providers.